Lexforce/cube-guide/README.md

 Fetchlands are great.
 You can start of a draft picking a couple of fetchlands and feel ok.
 Manabases can be really good if you pick fetchlands / duals / shocklands / triomes highly.
 Starting the draft trying to find one open color is good, like in normal draft.
+Pick cheap cards highly, i.e. most 5-drops are very replacable, 1-2-3 drops are more important to get first.

 # Archetypes